Social media for children and teenagers

 What your child gets from social media

 Social media is a vital aspect of teenagers’ and children’s social and creative lives.
-They use social media to have fun, make and maintain friendships, share interests and explore identities.
-It’s a natural extension of their offline and face-to-face interactions.
+They use social media to have fun, make and maintain friendships, share interests, explore identities and develop relationships with family.
+It’s an extension of their offline and face-to-face interactions.

 Social media can connect children and teenagers to online global communities based on shared interests.
 These might be support networks – for example, for young people with disability or medical conditions, teenagers who are same-sex attracted, or children from particular cultural backgrounds.
 Or they might be sites for commenting on and sharing content about particular interests like games, TV series, music or hobbies.

 Your child can get many other benefits from using social media:

 Digital media literacy: exploring and experimenting on social media can help your child build the knowledge and skills she needs to enjoy online activities and avoid online risks.